 This Museum District cafeteria knows how to bring the flavor - ooh wee.
 Let's just take a moment to admire the smothered turkey wings.
 Something so simple elevated by showering the dish with their special gravy, which puts a smile on your face after each bite.
 As for their side dishes, the top picks have to be the mac and cheese, yams and string beans.
 Yes, it's like thanksgiving all year round.
 Looking for some a bit more 'grab and go'?
 Well, you can grab one of their huge turkey legs and... go.

 The Greasy Spoon

 Smothered oxtails and candied yams await at The Greasy Spoon, a tiny, unassuming spot with lots of Houston hype fans.
 You may have to wait in line, but those who've had the pleasure swear it's worth the wait.
 Boudin egg rolls, black eyed peas and garlic mashed potatoes make great companions to dishes like cajun chicken and catfish.

 Courtesy of @lucilleshouston on Instagram

 With a menu packed with Southern classics, Lucille's brings plates full of comfort to the table in a darling little spot in the Museum District.
-If you prefer to enjoy the tastes of the South al fresco, you're in luck at Lucille's as they have a charming patio where you can also find live music during Sunday brunch.
+If you prefer to enjoy your meal al fresco, you're in luck at Lucille's as they have a charming patio where you can also find live music during Sunday brunch.
 Enjoy all of the above while chowing down on shrimp and grits and braised oxtail.
 Top off the experience with a signature cocktail to make your dining experience extra special.

 If you liked this list, you may also enjoy A Perfect Day of Eating: Black Owned Restaurants.